vinamrabhatia/traSH/README.md

 # traSH

-To run the min shell, do make in src folder.
+To run the mini shell, do make in src folder.

 Run ./traSH and enjoy the new shell